Item

 Transcription (Omeka Classic)

-Hailey 0:00
+Hailey Rodriguez 0:00

-Hi, my name is Hayley Rodriquez, and I'm a student at St. Mary's University in San Antonio, Texas.
+Hi, my name is Hailey Rodriquez, and I'm a student at St. Mary's University in San Antonio, Texas.
 And for this interview, I'll be interviewing my friend who's also a student at St. Mary's.

-Sofia 0:13
+Sofia Soto 0:13

-Hailey 0:25
+Hailey Rodriguez 0:25

 So before COVID, what were some coping mechanisms that you use to help with things like stress, anxiety, or sadness?

-Sofia 0:35
+Sofia Soto 0:35

-Well, I think that they varied a lot depending on my situation, or how stressed I was I definitely took up art and drawing and doodling painting.
-But I felt that with when in times of deep stress, running, remaining active really helped me.
+Well, I think that they varied a lot depending on my situation, or how stressed I was.
+I definitely took up art and drawing and doodling, painting.
+But I felt that with- when in times of deep stress, running, remaining active really helped me.

-Hailey 0:55
+Hailey Rodriguez 0:55

-So how did you have to adjust any of these if you needed to, um, with COVID
+So how did you have to adjust any of these if you needed to, um, with COVID?

-Sofia 1:03
+Sofia Soto 1:03

-Hailey 1:31
+Hailey Rodriguez 1:31

 So I know you're in Spain, I'm studying abroad.
 So how did you handle having to come back when COVID happened and like when they were going to close the borders?

-Sofia 1:44
+Sofia Soto 1:44

-So yeah, I studied in Paris, it 30 minutes from my buddy in Spain, it was really difficult because we had no idea the way that it would impact our lives.
-I think then, some people were taking it lightly.
-While some people were being sent home some students in the same program that I was in, and it was just kind of difficult to decide when it was time to leave.
-We were getting a lot of different people telling us you know what, it'll be fine stay until it got so bad that they did have to close universities and schools over there.
+So yeah, I studied in Alcala de Henares, 30 minutes from Madrid in Spain.
+It was really difficult because we had no idea the way that it would impact our lives.
+I think then, some people were taking it lightly while some people were being sent home, some students in the same program that I was in, and it was just kind of difficult to decide when it was time to leave.
+We were getting a lot of different people telling us, “You know what, it'll be fine to stay” until it got so bad that they did have to close universities and schools over there.
 And that's when I think it was like my breaking point.
-And I was like, No, no, no, I'm going to need to come back home, even if that means I'm coming back a month earlier.
-So I adjusted all of that talk to my professors figured out that I could do it online and basically ended up going home the day before that.
-The day before that Trump announced he was closing the borders.
+And I was like, “No, no, no, I'm going to need to come back home, even if that means coming back a month earlier.”
+So I just did all of that, talked to my professors, figured out that I could do it online and basically ended up going home the day before that- the day before that Trump announced he was closing the borders.
 So if I hadn't changed my flight a day earlier, I probably would have been stuck.
 I mean, it's crazy to think about now, but I think I made the right decision.

-Hailey 2:50
+Hailey Rodriguez 2:50

-So do you have any advice for just other students who are who may be graduating as well, during COVID, or international students as well, people studying abroad?
+Yeah, that was a close call.
+So do you have any advice for just other students who are- who may be graduating as well, during COVID, or international students as well, people studying abroad?

-Sofia 3:08
+Sofia Soto 3:08

-Hailey 3:49
+Hailey Rodriguez 3:49

 Yeah.
 So as we're on the topic of graduation, I'm actually just curious as to how the graduation is working, or if there's a ceremony or anything this semester.

-Sofia 4:01
+Sofia Soto 4:01

-Hailey 4:36
+Hailey Rodriguez 4:36

-Sofia 4:45
+Sofia Soto 4:45

 Yes.
 And the safest way possible, of course.

-Hailey 4:47
+Hailey Rodriguez 4:47

 Well, thank you for sharing.
 It was nice hearing from you.

-Sofia 4:52
+Sofia Soto 4:52

 Thank you so much.